Teaching with Testimony

-USC Shoah Foundation’s “Teaching The Promise with Testimony” provides the opportunity for educators and students to build deeper conversations about topics such as discrimination, violence and genocide through testimony-based resources offered on the educational online platform, IWitness.
-Explore these classroom-ready activities on the site that go beyond the film by providing audiovisual testimony from witnesses and survivors of the Armenian Genocide to extend student knowledge and understanding of this period. #keepthepromise
+USC Shoah Foundation’s “Teaching The Promise with Testimony” provides the opportunity for educators and students to build deeper conversations in the classroom about topics such as discrimination, genocide and resilience, among others highlighted in the film.
+With testimony-based resources offered on the educational online platform, IWitness, educators can use theclassroom-ready activities and clips of testimony from witnesses and survivors of the Armenian Genocidethat go beyond the film to extend student knowledge about this period in history and foster agency to act responsibly in present day society. #keepthepromise

 9 – 12